neelriyer/neelriyer.github.io/_posts/2020-08-30-cyclegan-simpsonify-pytorch.md

 ![alt text](/images/cyclegan_simpsonify/real_face_3922_real.png)

-It could use some improvement, to be honest.
+But it could use some improvement, to be honest.

 Let's try running the `BtoA` cycle.
 So we'll convert simpsons characters into human faces.